 Paris Faye, aka Paris Dube, aka Paris Penzin became unstable, when asked the following: “You claim to have been a paralegal for umpteen years, but have no money.
 Didn’t you get kicked out of your rental for not paying your rent?
+Didn’t you lose your home to foreclosure?
 Didn’t you go to jail for being a thief?
 You committed said crime, but blame it on the fact you had no money.
 Didn’t you also plead you were indigent in your court cases.
-Common sense dictates that successful people have money.”
+Common sense dictates that successful people have money; they’re not indigent.”

 This fraudster scams homeowners with chain of title audits, and readily admits no one has ever won their case using one, which will never happen, even the courts have proclaimed these auditors are “charlatans” and their “paperwork empty gimmickry,”